Curriculum and Program Requirements

 The master of arts in Christian ministry is awarded to students meeting the following requirements:

-- Completion of a Bible exam and a psychological evaluation; successful completion of the End of Studies evaluation.
+- Completion of a psychological evaluation; successful completion of the Mid-Program Review evaluation.

 - The completion of 36 semester hours of academic course work, plus 3 Field Education credit hours.